A Probabilistic Framework for Lifelong Test-Time Adaptation: Problem Setup and Background

-\\ \textbf{Bayesian Semi-Supervised Learning with Self-Training} \\ The self-training framework \cite{lee2013pseudo,xie2020self} has demonstrated significant success in semi-supervised learning.
-Our proposed framework is also based on self-training wherein we use an exponentially moving average of the parameters $\theta$ of the student model $p(y|\xv,\theta$ (which is initialized with the source pre-trained model parameters $\theta_0$), and refer to the averaged model as the teacher model $(\theta')$:

-where $\pi$ is the smoothing factor.
+To this end, \cite{grandvalet2004semi} proposed a prior that is partly data-dependent via the inputs $\xv$: $p(\theta|\psi) \propto p(\theta) \exp(-\lambda \mathrm{H}_{\theta,\psi}(y|\xv)),$ where $p(\theta)$ is the prior in Eq.~\ref{bayessup}, and $\mathrm{H}$ is the conditional entropy of the class label.
+Here, \emph{partly data-dependent} prior refers to a prior defined using only the input $\xv$ treated as given, not the label $y$ which is treated as a random variable. \\ \textbf{Bayesian Semi-Supervised Learning with Self-Training}\\ The self-training framework \cite{lee2013pseudo,xie2020self} has demonstrated significant success in semi-supervised learning.
+Our proposed framework is also based on self-training wherein we use an exponential moving average of the parameters $\theta$ of the student model $p(y|\xv,\theta$) (which is initialized with the source pre-trained model parameters $\theta_0$), and refer to the averaged model as the teacher model $(\theta')$: $ \theta'_{t+1} = \pi\theta'_{t} + (1-\pi)\theta_{t+1} $, where $\pi$ is the smoothing factor.
 For brevity, we will omit the time step index $t$ from here onwards.

 In the semi-supervised setting, the teacher model can be utilized to obtain augmentation-averaged pseudo-labels $y'$ corresponding to an unlabeled input $\mathbf{x}$.
 To prevent error accumulation, augmentation is only used when the domain difference is substantial.
 Defining $\hat{y}' = p(y|\xv,\theta')$; $\tilde{y}' = \frac{1}{K}\sum_{i=1}^K p(y|\alpha_i(\xv),\theta')$, the pseudo-label is defined as